TheBevyFlock/bevy_cli/bevy_lint/MIGRATION.md

 # Migration Guide

-Occasionally, changes are made to `bevy_lint` that may break existing projects, or majorly changes how it is intended to be used.
+Occasionally changes are made to the **Bevy Linter** that may break existing projects, or majorly change how it is intended to be used.
 This document provides a guide recommending how to upgrade your existing project to a newer version of the linter.

 To actually install the new version of the linter, please see [the docs] and [the releases page].
 Note that some changes listed here are optional (and will be explicitly marked as such).
 If you ever run into issues while upgrading, please feel free to [submit an issue].